 - Chopped roasted or steamed vegetables

-Strain the matzo balls from the boiling water, let them cool to room temperature, and keep them in a sealable container in the refrigerator.
+Strain the matzo balls from the boiling water, let them cool down to room temperature, and keep them in a sealable container in the refrigerator.
+Keep the soup broth separate in a sealed jar or container.
+I like to make a big batch of each and enjoy them all throughout Passover!
+Be sure to check out all these other kosher for Passover recipes and this guide to what is kosher for Passover.

-It's that time of year that we are looking for kosher for Passover recipes.
+It’s the time of year that we need amazing kosher for Passover recipes.
 Here are some of my favorites:

 I love hearing from you!
 You can also FOLLOW ME on INSTAGRAM, TIKTOK, and PINTEREST to see more delicious food and what I’m up to.